 You Are Stressed Out

 Work, kids, and tight deadlines can all pile up your stress levels without even getting to know yourself.
 Too much stress can be challenging to shed those extra pounds, which gets more prominent in your middle over time.
+If you feel like you are bombarded with many things to do and responsibilities and have spare time to exercise.
+You might want to consider having surgery that will remove skin and fat from your abdominal region, which you can get from abdominoplasty results.

 The only reason is not emotional eating or sugar cravings during your stress, although it’s a part of it.
 But it is also due to the stress hormone cortisol that increases the fat cells in your body, also studied by NCBI in the paper: Stress, cortisol, and obesity: a role for cortisol responsiveness in identifying individuals prone to obesity.